jamesmh/PersonalBlog/source/_drafts/Everything-You-Ought-To-Know-About-NET-Core-Dependency-Injection.md

 Here's the rundown of what we just learned:

 - Singleton services are always resolvable (from root provider or by proxy)
-- Transitive service are always resolvable (from root provider or by scoped)
+- Transitive service are always resolvable
-- Scoped services require a scope and therefore a scoped service provider to be resolvable
+- Scoped services require a scope and therefore a scoped service provider that's available

 So what happens when we try to resolve a scoped service from the root provider (a non-scoped provider)?...
 Boom 🔥